The utilization rate formula - why is it so important?

 Let’s get real.
 Do you take some time each week to measure and analyze your utilization rate?
 What is utilization rate in the first place?
+And how it can affect your professional services?

 Calculating utilization per employee, team, or project can reveal a lot: from unhealthy processes and overloaded team members to serious staff shortages that threaten your delivery.